ipabz/ebook_classifier/README.md

 Giving a quick start: On XPDFs website, you can just download the precompiled binaries depending on your platform and extract it to wherever you want or for best practice, put in a location not accessible via web.
 Instructions on how to use it in the application is found on the installation instructions below.

-You need to register to to PDFAid to get an API key to be used by the app.
-Please visit their website and follow the instructions there.

 # Installation